 name Exact-match semantics.
 This rule matches when the name being updated is identical to the contents of the name field. subdomain This rule matches when the name being updated is a subdo- main of, or identical to, the contents of the name field. zonesub This rule is similar to subdomain, except that it matches when the name being updated is a subdomain of the zone in which the update-policy statement appears.
 This obvi- ates the need to type the zone name twice, and enables the use of a standard update-policy statement in multiple zones without modification.
-When this rule is used, the name field is omitted. wildcard The name field is subject to DNS wildcard expansion, and this rule matches when the name being updated name is a valid expansion of the wildcard.
-1 = selfsub This rule is similar to self except that subdomains of self can also be updated.

-This rule matches when the name being updated matches the contents of the identity field.
+When this rule is used, the name field is omitted.

+The name field is subject to DNS wildcard expansion, and wildcard this rule matches when the name being updated name is a valid expansion of the wildcard.
+This rule matches when the name being updated matches the self contents of the identity field.
 The name field is ignored, but should be the same as the identity field.
 The self nametype is most useful when allowing using one key per name to update, where the key has the same name as the name to be updated.
 The identity would be specified as (an asterisk) in this case.

-selfwild This rule is similar to self except that only subdomains of self can be updated.

-ms-self This rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update machine.realm.
-The REALM to be matched is specified in the identity field.

-ms-subdomainThis rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
+This rule is similar to self except that subdomains of self selfsub can also be updated. selfwild This rule is similar to self except that only subdomains of self can be updated.
+This rule takes a Windows machine principal (mams-self chine\$@REALM) for machine in REALM and and converts it machine.realm allowing the machine to update mams-subdomainThis rule takes a Windows machine principal (machine\$@REALM) for machine in REALM and converts it to machine.realm allowing the machine to update subdomains of machine.realm.
 The REALM to be matched is specified in the identity field.